Nouster/get_psn_library/README.md

 ### Management rules
 * A game has an identifier, a name, an image, a description, a release date, and a start date for gamers
 * A game has a completion percentage
+* A game has a way to get it
 * **A game has at least one category**
 * A category has an identifier
 * A category has a name
 * **A game has at least one platform**
 * A platform has an identifier
 * A platform has a name
-* **A game has at least one getting condition**
-* A getting condition has an identifier
-* A getting condition has a name

 ### Data dictionary